Shashwat-19/SmartCar-Care/README.md

      ```

 3. **Follow the Menu**
+   - Select from the displayed options to:
-   - The program displays a menu with options:
+     - Register a car
-     - Enter car details
+     - View car details
-     - Schedule a car service
+     - Schedule a service
      - View service history
      - Exit the program